Craig, Missouri

-Craig is a city in Holt County, Missouri, United States.
+Craig is a city in northwestern Holt County, Missouri, United States.
 The population was 105 at the 2020 census.

 History

-Craig was laid out in 1868.
-The city was named after the attorney and Missouri politician James Craig.
-A post office called Craig has been in operation since 1869.
+Craig was laid out in 1869.
+The city was named after the attorney and Missouri politician Gen. James Craig.
+A post office also named Craig has been in operation since 1869.

+The BNSF railroad still runs trains daily through Craig on the Napier Subdivision.